-A dynamic cluster is meant to improve performance.
-For example, a dynamic cluster with vertical JVMs can reduce bottlenecking.
-Or, a dynamic cluster can automatically start the application servers in a cluster when demand is high, and stop some of the application servers in the cluster when demand is low.
+- A dynamic cluster can be configured to automatically start the application servers in the dynamic a cluster when demand is high, and stop some of the application servers in the cluster when demand is low.

 - In the left panel of the WebSphere web console, expand Servers > Clusters, and select Dynamic clusters.

 - Select New.